Yakuza 6: All About the Ending

-Previous installments included drama, death, fights between yakuza factions, and countless mini-games including running and visiting hostess bars, romancing women, and playing arcade games; meaning that hours and hours could be put into completing side-quests alone.
-The release of Yakuza 6 was awaited with much anticipation and in Japan, it sold over 200,000 copies in its first week of release.
+Previous instalments included drama, death, fights between yakuza factions, and countless mini-games, including running and visiting hostess bars, romancing women, and playing arcade games; meaning that hours and hours could be put into completing side-quests alone.
+The release of Yakuza 6 was awaited with much anticipation.
+In Japan, the game sold over 200,000 copies in its first week of release.

 He finds out that she was hospitalized in a hit-and-run incident, leaving behind her baby boy, Haruto.
 Kiryu travels to Hiroshima to find out what happened to her.
 The game also takes place in Tokyo's Kabukicho in Shinjuku.

-This shows just how well the Yakuza series is doing and it's exciting to see such realistic looking characters in the new installment who look exactly like their actors.
+This shows just how well the Yakuza series is doing, and it's exciting to see such realistic-looking characters in the new instalment who look exactly like their actors.

 The Ending: Did Kiryu Die?

-A lot of players were shocked by this turn of events because Kiryu was the only playable character in Yakuza 6, meaning his death would result in the end of the series.
+A lot of players were shocked by this turn of events because Kiryu was the only playable character in Yakuza 6, meaning his death come at the end of the series.
 However, after the credits are over, more scenes appear, so be sure to wait for the very end!

 However, during the final scene of Yakuza 6, in a touching moment where Haruka and others from the orphanage are encouraging little Haruto to walk, you'll see Kiryu again, watching them from afar!

-Haruto is the only one who sees him and as Kiryu walks away, the baby mirrors his steps and waddles towards his mother.
+Haruto is the only one who sees him, and as Kiryu walks away, the baby mirrors his steps and waddles towards his mother.
 This scene symbolizes strength and a new beginning for the characters.
-You can see the full post-credit scenes below, but for now it's only available in Japanese.
+You can see the full post-credit scenes below.

 Kazuma Kiryu has lost a lot of important people in his life since the beginning of the series.
 He lost his best friend, Akira, Haruka's mother, and his childhood friend, Yumi, also died.
 Therefore, we can assume that Kiryu faked his death to protect Haruka, Haruto, Yuta, and others that he loved from further dangers from the Yakuza.